apache/kylin/website/_docs/howto/howto_backup_metadata.md

 This indicates that the metadata will be saved as a htable called `kylin_metadata`.
 You can scan the htable in hbase shell to check it out.

-## Backup metadata store with binary package
+## Backup metadata with binary package

 Sometimes you need to backup the Kylin's metadata store from hbase to your disk file system.
 In such cases, assuming you're on the hadoop CLI(or sandbox) where you deployed Kylin, you can go to KYLIN_HOME and run :